Friday, May 26, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Additionally, like the case of the Deco BE85 (and presumably any future Wi-Fi 7 routers), there’s an option to create an MLO SSID where Wi-Fi 7 devices can connect using two bands simultaneously.
 You can also name this SSID to your liking, with or without the “MLO” suffix.

-And then, there are three optional SSIDs for Guest networks (one for each band) and two IoT networks (basically more isolated Guest networks) available on the 2.4GHz and 5GHz bands.
+The 2.4GHz and 5GHz bands also offer three optional SSIDs for Guest networks (one for each band) and two IoT networks (basically more isolated Guest networks).

 You can pick the channel, channel width, Wi-Fi standard, etc., and customize each main SSID’se security and Wi-Fi standarD.